Dinis1727/Portfolio/README.md

 - Create, list, and delete projects (API and web interface)
 - Contact registration
 - Database integration via Prisma
-- Deploy with Docker, Vercel, Render, etc
+- Deploy with Docker, Vercel, Render, Neon, etc

 ## Other tips

-- Use `pnpm prisma studio` in `apps/api` to manage the database with a visual interface.
+- Use `pnpm prisma studio --schema=prisma/schema.prisma` to run prisma studio(visual DB UI) from the root.
+- Use `pnpm lint` to lint all apps.
+- Use `pnpm format` to format code with Prettier.
-- The `docker-compose.yml` file can be used to start auxiliary services (e.g., local database).
+- The `docker-compose.yml` can be used to spin up local services (e.g. PostgreSQL).

 ---